mongodb/mongo/src/mongo/db/repl/README.md

 those transactions, which must be aborted for rollback anyway.
 Finally, if we have rolled back any operations, we invalidate all sessions on this server.

-Now, we are ready to tell the storage engine to recover to the last stable timestamp.
-Upon success, the storage engine restores the data reflected in the database to the data reflected at the last stable timestamp.
+Now, we are ready to tell the storage engine to recover to the last `stable_timestamp`.
+Upon success, the storage engine restores the data reflected in the database to the data reflected at the last `stable_timestamp`.
 This does not, however, revert the oplog.
 In order to revert the oplog, rollback must remove all oplog entries after the `common point`.
 This is called the truncate point and is written into the `oplogTruncateAfterPoint` document.
 Now, the recovery process knows where to truncate the oplog on the rollback node.

 During the last few steps of the data modification section, we clear the state of the